 § 1 Object of Concern

-(1) You have been given administrative access to a virtual machine or other service hosted at the MPCDF that is reachable by the public internet.
+(1) You have been given administrative access to a virtual machine or other service hosted at the MPCDF.
 In order to be able to (continue to) host this system for you, we need you to agree to maintain it, for the duration of its service life.

 (2) Upon creation, by request of an MPCDF user or a group of cooperating users, we will list those as maintainers for that service.
 All maintainers will get administrative access to manage the service on their own and under their responsibility.
 The list of maintainers can later be changed, upon request by any of the existing maintainers of the service.

 § 2 Maintenance Duties

 (1) The MPCDF will provide an initial configuration of the service and provide you with the means to access and configure it.
 From then on, ensuring the safe operation of the system becomes your responsibility.
 We want to explicitly mention that this entails